Maximilien de Béthune, Duke of Sully: A warrior with Henry

 On the renewed outbreak of civil war in 1575, he enlisted in the Protestant army.
 In 1576 he accompanied the Duke of Anjou, younger brother of king Henri III, on an expedition into the Netherlands in order to regain the former Rosny estates, but being unsuccessful he attached himself for a time to the Prince of Orange.
 Later, rejoining Henry of Navarre in Guyenne, he displayed bravery in the field and particular ability as a military engineer.

 In 1583 he acted as Henry's special agent in Paris, and during a respite in the Wars of Religion he married an heiress who died five years later.

 On the renewal of civil war, Rosny again joined Henry of Navarre, and at the battle of Ivry (1590) he was seriously wounded.
-He counselled Henry IV's conversion to Roman Catholicism (made official on 25 July 1593) but steadfastly refused to become a Catholic himself.
+He counselled Henry IV's conversion to Catholicism (made official on 25 July 1593) but steadfastly refused to become a Catholic himself.
 Once Henry IV of France's succession to the throne was secured (c.
 1594), the faithful and trusted Rosny received his reward in the shape of numerous estates and dignities.

 Sully in power

 From 1596, when he was added to Henry's finance commission, Rosny introduced some order into France's economic affairs.
 Acting as sole Superintendent of Finances at the end of 1601, he authorized the free exportation of grain and wine, reduced legal interest, established a special court to try cases of speculation, forbade provincial governors to raise money on their own authority, and otherwise removed many abuses of tax collecting.
 Rosny abolished several offices, and by his honest, rigorous conduct of the country's finances, he was able to save an average of a million livres a year between 1600 and 1610.

 His achievements were not solely financial.
 In 1599, he was appointed grand commissioner of highways and public works, superintendent of fortifications and grand master of artillery; in 1602, governor of Nantes and of Jargeau, captain-general of the Queen's gens d'armes and governor of the Bastille; in 1604, he was governor of Poitou; and in 1606, made first duke of Sully and a pair de France, ranking next to princes of the blood.
-He declined the office of constable of France because he would not become a Roman Catholic.
+He declined the office of constable of France because he would not become a Catholic.